thealmarques/golang-football-simulator/README.md

 ## Todo

-[] Add auhentication
+[] Add authentication

 [] Add more rules to the match simulation

-[] Change MCE requests logic to use GORM queries to the database instead of HTTP requests [] Add socket io server to docker compose file
+[] Change MCE requests logic to use GORM queries to the database instead of HTTP requests

+[] Add socket io server to docker-compose file

 [] Finish socket io integration in the simulator